Zydak/Vulkan-Path-Tracer/README.md

 F = \mathbf{C}
 $$

-The PDF also slightly changes, we still use the same VNDF but this time instead of weighting by the jacobian of $\text{reflect}$ we weight by the jacobian of $\text{refract}$
+The PDF also slightly changes, we still use the same VNDF, but this time instead of weighting by the jacobian of $\text{reflect}$, it's weighted by the jacobian of $\text{refract}$

 $$
 p_\text{glass}^T = \frac{\text{VNDF}}{\frac{\eta^2 |\mathbf{L} \cdot \mathbf{H}|}{(\eta(\mathbf{V} \cdot \mathbf{H}) + \mathbf{L} \cdot \mathbf{H})^2}}